dfinity/wg-identity-authentication/topics/icrc_27_get_icrc_1_accounts.md

       relying party.
     - If the relying party has not been granted the permission to invoke the method for the specified principal, the signer sends a response with an error back to the relying party.
-3. The signer may ask the user to select which ICRC-1 accounts to share with the relying party
+3. The signer MUST always prompt the user to select which ICRC-1 accounts to share with the relying party
-    - This step may be skipped if the accounts have been selected before on the active session.
+    - This step MAY only be skipped if the signer does not support user interaction, it MUST not be skipped by e.g. returning previously selected ICRC-1 accounts.
-4. The signer sends a response to the relying party with the list of accounts selected by the user.
+4. The signer sends a response to the relying party with the list of ICRC-1 accounts selected by the user.

 ```mermaid
 sequenceDiagram